+Physical restraint by trained staff shall not be considered Corporal Punishment.
 Physical restraint will be used only when other means of preventing or stopping a breach of discipline have proved ineffective.
 Trained staff may use justifiable physical restraint on a student only when it is deemed reasonably necessary to: